The History Of Apple

 Apple shares hit a staggering $300 in October 2010.

 Steve Jobs resigned from his position as CEO due to health factors on August 24, 2011, and was replaced by Tim Cook.
-Jobs passed away on October 5, 2011, which marked the end of an incredible era for Apple.
+Jobs passed away on October 5, 2011, which marked the end of an incredible era for Apple and brought a big diversion in Apple’s history.

-Apple continues to influence the markets with ground-breaking technological wonders to date.
+However, Apple still continues to influence the markets with ground-breaking technological wonders to date.

 Go On, Tell Us What You Think!